Dear colleagues,

 For our own homegrown challenge, we will offer 12 opportunities for growth in this area and ask faculty to complete the activities at their own pace and participate in our online learning community in Elentra.

-The department with the highest percentage of faculty who actively participate (complete at least 10 activities), will win a special luncheon and an award!
-We will also have a raffle for two lucky individuals to win either an iPad or an Apple watch.
+The department with the highest percentage of faculty who actively participate (complete at least 10 activities), will receive an award!
+In addition, two lucky individuals will be selected via a raffle to win either an iPad or an Apple watch.

 GETTING STARTED: Welcome to the 28-Day Faculty Education on Fostering Equity and Belonging (FEB) Challenge.
-Thank you for your commitment to making Pittmed a place where all can enjoy full membership and belonging.
+Thank you for your commitment to making PittMed a place where all can enjoy full membership and belonging.
+Register to participate here.

 WHY THE CHALLENGE?
-The learning climate at Pittmed is one that we strive to make supportive for all learners to achieve their highest potential.
-Click here for a brief video!
+The learning climate at PittMed is one that we strive to make supportive for all learners to achieve their highest potential.
+Click here for a brief video describing why the FEB challenge was created in 2022!

 There are many ways to embrace and interact with the challenge, including: